 19. New Balance

-The New balance Tester Community is another testing panel worth trying.
-Consumer feedback is a fundamental input to New Balance’s design process.
+The New Balance Tester Community is another testing panel worth trying.
+Consumer feedback is a fundamental input to New Balance's design process.

-Here’s a little something for the ladies.
-Glamorise will let you test bras and/shapewear through their Wear Test Panel.
+Here's a little something for the ladies.
+Glamorise will let you test bras and shapewear through their Wear Test Panel.

 Adidas will send you free merchandise to test when you apply as a product tester.
 Just fill out your application online and wait for the company to contact you if you qualify.

-If you’re selected, you will receive a product and test it for a few weeks before sharing your thoughts.
+If selected, you will receive a product and test it for a few weeks before sharing your thoughts.
 You may be asked to keep the product for a while or return it after the testing period.

 Known for their sports apparel and running shoes, Saucony lets people qualify to be wear-testers.
-When you apply as a product tester, you’ll fill out a profile survey with your shoe size and exercising habits.
+When you apply as a product tester, you'll fill out a profile survey with your shoe size and exercise habits.

 Saucony will notify you if you qualify and send you the product.
 In exchange, they will ask you to share your opinions.
 Applying is free, and you get to keep whatever they send!

-Join the Carhartt Crew and you’ll get to test products before they hit the shelves.
+Join the Carhartt Crew, and you'll get to test products before they hit the shelves.
 Committed to creating products that serve the needs of hardworking men and women, Carhartt wants you to help them improve their products.

-Use Rewards Programs To Get Free Or Discounted Clothing
+Use Rewards Programs To Get Free or Discounted Clothing

 24. Bob's Stores

-Bob’s Stores rewards you points for all your spending.
+Bob's Stores rewards you with points for all your spending.
 The retailer stocks shoes, workwear, and sports-related clothing and gear.

 When you sign up for the Best of Bob's Rewards Program, you'll receive $10 for creating an account and an additional $10 on your birthday.